masa-fullstack/image-uploader-master/README.md

 ```

-Finally, when you start Docker, the server will be listed on localhost:4001.
+Finally, the server is listed on localhost:4001.

 ## Acknowledgements